Meghan Markle and Prince Harry Introduce Baby But Do Not Give a Name

-Meghan Markle and Prince Harry Introduce Royal Baby to the World -- But Do Not Give a Name
+Meghan Markle and Prince Harry Introduce Royal Baby to the World -- But Do Not Reveal His Name

 Meet the newest member of the royal family!